David Fortson, Co-Founder & Chief Executive Officer

 Summers spent in the Sequoia’s cultivated Riley’s desire to care for the natural world.
 She’s passionate about backpacking, farmers markets, rock climbing and experiencing new places.
 Riley’s commitment to community engagement, youth outreach and a general love of life is a perfect compliment to our team!

-Elizabeth Davidson, Social Media Manager
+Elizabeth Davidson, Communications Manager

 Elizabeth Davidson is a recent graduate from UCSB in both communications and comparative literature.
 Previously the Director of Events for environmental education non profit Sprout Up, she has specialized in event production and community outreach for their annual gala & auction.

 Elizabeth is excited to continue managing all of LoaTree’s social media outlets.
 She also is researching consumer engagement strategies and will be assisting in event production.